Questioning the Survey Responses of Large Language Models: Surveying language models

 \paragraph{Reference data \& evaluation.} We use the responses collected by the U.S. Census Bureau when surveying the U.S. population as our reference data.
 In particular, we use the 2019 ACS public use microdata sample\footnote{\href{https://www.census.gov/programs-surveys/acs/microdata.html}{https://www.census.gov/programs-surveys/acs/microdata}} (henceforth census data).
 The data contains the anonymized responses of around 3.2 million individuals in the United States.
 For each survey question $q\in Q$, we denote the census' population-level response as a categorical random variable $C_q$ whose event probabilities are the relative frequency of each answer choice among survey respondents.
 We use $U_q$ to denote the uniform distribution over answers.
 Given these two reference points, we evaluate language models' responses $R_q^m$ along two dimensions:

-\begin{itemize} \item We use \emph{entropy} to measure the degree of variation in models' responses.
+\begin{itemize}[leftmargin=20pt] \item We use \emph{entropy} to measure the degree of variation in models' responses.
 We denote the entropy of a random variable $R$ as $H(R)$.
 To meaningfully compare the entropy of responses across questions with varying number of choices $k_q$, we report normalized entropy, that is, the entropy relative to the uniform distribution. $H(R_q^m)=1$ implies that model $m$'s survey response to question $q$ is uniformly distributed (i.e., $H(U_q)=1$). \item We use the \emph{Kullback–Leibler (KL) divergence} to measure the ``similarity'' between two distributions over answers.
 We write $\mathrm{KL}(R_q^m \parallel C_q)$ for the KL divergence between the response distribution $R_q^m$ of model $m$ to question $q$ and the corresponding aggregate response distribution $C_q$ observed in the census data.
 The larger the KL distance between two distributions, the more dissimilar the two distributions are. \end{itemize}

+Note that the KL divergence between any distribution and the uniform distribution corresponds to the entropy difference.
+For normalized entropy this yields $\mathrm{KL}(C_q\parallel U_q)=k_q(1-H(C_q))$.

 \paragraph{Randomized choice ordering.} For several investigations we survey models under randomized choice ordering.
-For a given question $q$, we prompt models with different permutations of the answer choice ordering, i.e., the assignment of answers (e.g., ``male'', ``female'') to choice labels (``A'', ``B'', etc), while the order of choice labels is kept alphabetically.
+This means, for a given question $q$, we prompt models with different permutations of the answer choice ordering, i.e., the assignment of answers (e.g., ``male'', ``female'') to choice labels (``A'', ``B'', etc), while the choice labels are kept in alphabetic order.
 We evaluate models' survey responses under all possible choice orderings and we use $\bar R_q^{m}$ to denote the expected distribution over answers and $\bar O_q^m$ to denote the expected distribution over selected choice labels.
 For questions with more than 6 answers we evaluate a maximum of 5000 permutations.
 For OpenAI's models we evaluate up to 50 permutations due to the costs of querying the OpenAI API.
 This distinction serves to decouple a model's tendency towards picking a particular answer from its tendency towards picking a particular choice label.
 In the following we refer to the expected survey response $\bar R^{m}_q$ under uniformly distributed choice ordering as the \emph{adjusted} survey response.
-See Figure~\ref{fig:adjustingfig} for an illustration of the methodology used for adjusting for choice ordering response biases.
+We will come back to this in Section~\ref{sec:adjusted}.~\looseness=-1